 - Surge Capacity – Some portable generators offer what is called a surge capacity.
-This enables them to produce extremely high power output for a shirt time which is beneficial for items that have demanding motor driven loads.
+This enables them to produce extremely high power output for a short time which is beneficial for items that have demanding motor driven loads.
 It is also known as max wattage.
 The regular operating mode is referred to as continuous wattage.
-This is what determines how long you can power the items you want powered.
+This is what determines how long you can power the items you want to be powered.

 - Fuel Tank Size – Look for a portable generator with a large capacity so you do not have to fill it up constantly.
 It should also have good fuel economy as well so you get the most usage for your fuel amount.
 It’s the same as finding a car that has good gas mileage.

 - Spark Arrestor – This is typically a screen that catches sparks and hot pieces of carbon.
-It is most often used in portable generators that are uses for camping.
+It is most often used in portable generators that are used for camping.
 Sparks in a dry climate outdoors could cause a terrible fire.
 It is an important safety feature.

 - Remote start – for the ultimate in convenience some portable generators offer a remote controlled start, meaning you don’t have to touch it at all.
-Other than convenience, it is not better or worse than electric start or even manual start.
+Other than convenience, it is not better or worse than an electric start or even manual start.

 What can they Handle?